We don’t need more productivity hacks. We need better systems.

 They create it.

-Chris Wilson is a leadership keynote speaker and former aviator, and the creator of the Momentum Shift Framework.
-He helps leaders and organizations navigate change, make clear decisions under pressure, and restore forward momentum.
+Leadership keynote speaker, former helicopter pilot, and creator of the Momentum Shift Framework.
+Chris helps leaders navigate change, make decisions under pressure, and build sustainable momentum.